DGfS-CLschool19/DGfS-CLschool19.github.io/orga.md

 ## Contact

-If you have any question, please contact us via [E-Mail](http://www.uni-stuttgart.de/cgi-bin/mail.cgi?fallschool-2019=ims.uni-stuttgart.de).
+If you have any questions regarding this event, please contact us via [E-Mail](http://www.uni-stuttgart.de/cgi-bin/mail.cgi?fallschool-2019=ims.uni-stuttgart.de).